AbstractMenus/Docs/advanced/logical.rst

 	  }
 	]

-As always, actions described in the ``actions`` block will be executeds if the player matches all rules in the ``rules`` block.
+As always, actions described in the ``actions`` block will be executed if the player matches all rules in the ``rules`` block.
 And ``denyActions`` block will be executed if the player doesn't matches at least one of the rules in the current scope.

 In the example above, the message "Nope" will send to the player if the player doesn't have the ``am.admin`` permission.
 The ``actions`` block, if it specified, will work oppositely, that is, if the player matches the rules.